vechain/thor/.github/PULL_REQUEST_TEMPLATE/PR_TEMPLATE.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] New and existing E2E tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have not added any vulnerable dependencies to my code